-RACHEL BROWN, violin, artistic director
+RACHEL BROWN, violin, executive director

 I am Rachel and I love bears.
 I truly believe that I am exceptional in that bears and I would, without question, easily co-habitate without problem.
 Basically, I’m just like that guy in Grizzly Man.
 It is simply fate that I play violin with this ensemble that gets its name from the world’s greatest animal.
 My mom signed me up for violin lessons whilst I was still in-utero.
 I wrote essays about my violin being my best friend in third grade, and when I was a teenager I bunked in with my siblings because I was convinced that the ghost of Vivaldi wanted to sleep in my room (I didn’t think it was appropriate for me to share a room with an older man).